 R. lived in Mexico with her ex-partner and three children.
 Throughout their relationship, R's expartner severely abused her, including threats, verbal abuse, and physical abuse that resulted in R. needing to go to the hospital during her second pregnancy.
-R.'s ex-partner also physically and emotionally abused R.'s son A., who was only six years old at the time.
-About one week before R. and A. left Mexico for the United States, her ex-partner attacked R. with a machete.
+R.'s ex-partner also physically and emotionally abused R.'s son A. About one week before R. and A. left Mexico for the United States, her ex-partner attacked R. with a machete.
 R. has two children who remain in Mexico with their paternal grandparents.
-R. and A. have not yet been placed in removal proceedings.
-NIJC filed skeletal asylum applications for R. and A. Because their applications were filed more than one year after they entered the United States, their pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum.
+R. and A.'s Notices to Appear (NTAs) have not yet been filed with the court.
+NIJC filed skeletal asylum applications for R. and A. with USCIS.
+Because their applications were filed more than one year after they entered the United States, their pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
-All affidavits and supporting materials will be due 30 days prior to her merits hearing, which has not yet been scheduled.
+Once their NTAs are filed with the court, they will be placed into court proceedings.
+All affidavits and supporting materials will be due 15 days prior to R. and A.'s merits hearing, which has not yet been scheduled.